NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

 2. Click the `Clone or download` button
 3. In HTTPS, copy the clone url
 4. Return to Gitpod (or chosen IDE)
-5. `pwd` to print your working directry and then (if needed) `cd` change directory to the path you want your clone to exist on
+5. `pwd` to print your working directory and then (if needed) `cd` change directory to the path you want your clone to exist on
 6. Command - `git clone <url from above>` and enter to commence local repo
-7. You then need to add your own details, perferable via an `env.py` file stored on a `.gitignore` file
+7. You then need to add your own details, preferably via an `env.py` file stored on a `.gitignore` file
 8. You need to add a `requirements.txt`(if necessary, you need the file from clone with all the dependencies) - command on Gitpod `pip3 install -r requirements.txt` and to update `pip local > freeze requirments.txt`.
 9. To initialise Django, run the `python3 manage.py runserver` in your terminal.
 In Gitpod for example, you can navigate to the IP host address or open a preview in the terminal or browser.
 10. Finally, you need to create a superuser and (in order to build models) run migrations, via the following commands: